Kalapatthar 5,545 m (18,192 ft)

-Amadablam Base Camp offers the best of the Everest region.
-Trek to this Base Camp demands about three days of the walk from the Namche Bazaar.
+Amadablam Base Camp offers the best in the Everest region.
+Trek to this Base Camp demands about three days of walk from the Namche Bazaar.
 You will be walking across Shangbouche hill, Phortse, and Pangboche before climbing up to the Base Camp.
-You can leave Pangboche early in the morning to climb to Amadablam Base Camp which is about 3 hours of walk.
-You can explore the base camp, capture an amazing picture, and enjoy the immense beauty of the Himalayas.
+You can leave Pangboche early in the morning to climb to Amadablam Base Camp which is about 3 hour of walk.
+You can explore the base camp, capture amazing pictures, and enjoy the immense beauty of the Himalayas.
 From the base camp, you can witness the remarkable panoramic Himalayan views, including the distinctive scene of Everest towering right above the Nuptse-Lhotse wall.
 The base camp presents you with an unconditional scene to indulge in nature.

 Hotel Everest View 3962m (13000ft)

 Did you know that the world’s highest elevation hotel is suited in Nepal itself?
 Hotel Everest View is located in Sagarmatha National Park which is a UNESCO World Heritage Site.
 The hotel offers a 360-degree panoramic view of the awe-inspiring mountain peaks.
 From every room, visitors can immerse themselves in this mesmerizing scene of the mountain while enjoying the best luxury and hospitality.
 Sounds like a good deal, doesn’t it?